sweetgiggles201/sweetgiggles201/README.md

 ♡ I'm not a people pleaser.
 If you don't like me or the way I am, we're probably not going to get along.

 ♡ When it comes to God or Jesus, please be respectful.
-I don't identify as Christian, but I don't tolerate disrespect toward Jesus or Christianity.
+I don't tolerate disrespect toward Jesus or Christianity, dont even try to chat if you are the type to do that!

 ♡ About pronouns: I don't really understand they/them or other pronouns.
 No disrespect is intended—I'd rather call you by your name.
-If that's an issue, it's probably best we don't interact.
+If that's an issue, it's probably best we don't interact if i don't understand.

 ♡ If you're a guy, don't be weird or creepy with me, especially online.
+If i get a weird vibe, just stop talking.

 ---